chariotsolutions/mkr_1010_iot_template/README.md

 1. Attach the MKR 1010 ENV Shield on top of the the MKR 1010 WiFi.
 Make sure all of the pins align.
 It should only go on one way.
 2. Connect the USB cable to the MKR WiFi to power it.
 3. Download and install the drivers for the board.
-If you are using a Mac or Linux get the drivers from [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
-If you are on a Windows platform, download the drivers from [here](here).
+Directions for installing the drivers on multiple platforms can be found [here](https://support.arduino.cc/hc/en-us/articles/4411305694610-Install-or-update-FTDI-drivers).

 ## Setup your Arduino development environment and generate a Certificate Signing Request for your device

-1. Follow the directions in [this](https://docs.arduino.cc/tutorials/mkr-wifi-1010/securely-connecting-an-arduino-mkr-wifi-1010-to-aws-iot-core) tutorial to setup the Arduino development environment.
-Follow the directions up to and including the point in the ***Configuring and Adding the Board to AWS IoT Core*** where it asks you to download the generated Certificate Signning Request.
-For the actual registration of the device in AWS IoT Core, follow the directions outlined in ***Register the device using Terraform*** section below.
+1. Follow the directions in [this](https://docs.arduino.cc/tutorials/mkr-wifi-1010/securely-connecting-an-arduino-mkr-wifi-1010-to-aws-iot-core) tutorial to configure the Arduino development environment.
+Follow the directions up to and including the point in the ***Configuring and Adding the Board to AWS IoT Core*** where it asks you to download the generated Certificate Signing Request.
+For the actual registration of the device in AWS IoT Core, follow the directions outlined in ***Register the device using Terraform*** in a later section of this document.
-2. Copy the contents of the Certificate Signing Request into a file named ***cert.csr*** and place it in the ***/mkr_1010_env/secret/*** directory.
+2. Once you have generated the signing request, copy the contents of the certificate signing request into a file named ***cert.csr*** and place it in the ***/mkr_1010_env/secret/*** directory.

 ## Register the device using Terraform